chuynh18/codewars/README.md

 * [mathexpressions.js](https://www.codewars.com/kata/52a78825cdfc2cfc87000005) - **2 kyu**
     * The bulk of the mathematical expression evaluation code is a slightly modified version of `calc.js`.
 I just wrote some extra logic to handle parenthesis (whether nested or not).
     * My solution is obscenely wordier than everybody else's, but they use regex and I don't.
-    * The use of declarative languages means you're relying on logic that someone else wrote!
+    * The use of a declarative language means you're relying on logic that someone else wrote!
+        * Okay, real talk.
+It's because I need to learn regex.
 * [mostfrequentweekdays.js](https://www.codewars.com/kata/56eb16655250549e4b0013f4) - 6 kyu
     * I never thought about how some people could tell you on the spot what the first day of any given year was.
 I should have realized that 365 mod 7 is 1.
 * [multiplesof3or5.js](https://www.codewars.com/kata/514b92a657cdc65150000006) - 6 kyu